 - Broken Crayons

-The we taped them together to prevent any “peeking” or rearranging of the items.
-The students used their sense of hearing at the science center to match the purple egg with the same sounding orange egg.
-Some of our children played the sound matching game independently, while others chose to work with a partner to match them.
-It required a bit of cooperation!
+Tape the sound eggs together to prevent any “peeking” or rearranging of the items.
+The students use their sense of hearing to match the purple egg with the same sounding orange egg.

 After teaching the Sense of Sound game during circle time, find a place to display the game for additional practice.
 Students can play the sound matching game independently or with a small group during center time.